googleapis/google-cloud-python/packages/google-cloud-dialogflow/README.rst

 This library follows `Semantic Versioning <http://semver.org/>`_.

-This library is considered to be in **beta**.
-This means it is expected to be mostly stable while we work toward a general availability release; however, complete stability is not guaranteed.
-We will address issues and requests against beta libraries with a high priority.
+This library is considered to be stable.
+This means and that the code surface will not change in backwards-incompatible ways unless either absolutely necessary (e.g. because of critical security issues) or with an extensive deprecation period.
+Issues and requests against GA libraries are addressed with the highest priority.

-More Information: `Google Cloud Platform Launch Stages <https://cloud.google.com/terms/launch-stages>`_
+More Information: `Google Cloud Python Library Support <https://github.com/googleapis/google-cloud-python/blob/master/README.rst#general-availability>`_

 Contributing
 ------------

 Contributions welcome!
-See the `Contributing Guide <https://github.com/googleapis/python-dialogflow/blob/master/.github/CONTRIBUTING.rst>`_.
+See the `Contributing Guide <https://github.com/googleapis/python-dialogflow/blob/master/.github/CONTRIBUTING.md>`_.

 License
 -------